ohioh/CleanCode/README.md

 # CleanCode
-A Summary of Clean Code Book from Robert Martin (Autor) *big thanks for the coding lessons*
+A Summary of Clean Code Book from Robert C. Martin (Autor) *big thanks for the coding lessons*

 Robert C. “Uncle Bob” Martin has been a software professional since 1970 and an international software consultant since 1990.
 He is founder and president of Object Mentor, Inc., a team of experienced consultants who mentor their clients worldwide in the fields of C++, Java, C#, Ruby, OO, Design Patterns, UML, Agile Methodologies, and eXtreme programming.